taskiq_pg

 Initialize the result backend.

-Construct new connection pool and create new table for results if not exists.
+Construct new connection pool (if not provided externally) and create new table for results if not exists.

 Source code in src/taskiq_pg/psycopg/result_backend.py